-This protocol outlines the savings associated to purchasing an ENERGY STAR gas clothes dryers to replace an electric dryer.
+This protocol outlines the savings associated to purchasing an ENERGY STAR gas clothes dryer to replace an electric dryer.
 The measure characterization and savings estimates are based on average usage per person and average number of people per household.
 Therefore, this is a deemed measure with identical savings applied to all installation instances, applicable across all housing types.

 Eligibility